Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential: Introduction

 Before discussing the main ideas of this paper, let us give a few comments on this result \begin{rem} We choose the complex variable $z\left(t\right)$ to trace the dynamics of solitons since for the small solution, potentially, the solitary part will go to $0$.
-In this situation, the argument with the soliton is singular if we try to use the real variables as modulation parameters to describe the dynamics of the solitary wave. \end{rem}

-\begin{rem} The theorem above in particular implies the asymptotic completeness of the nonlinear equation \eqref{eq:eqthm1} restricted onto the small-norm solutions.
+In this situation, if we try to use the real variables as modulation parameters to describe the dynamics of the solitary wave, the argument will be degenerate since the phase of a zero-size soliton is not well-defined. \end{rem} \begin{rem} As mentioned in the introductory part, to capture the modified scattering phenomenon of the radiation term, \eqref{nonlinearasy}, the requirement of the weights here is natural since the $W_{+\infty}$ function is obtained via the pointwise behavior of the (distorted) Fourier transform of the solution.
+From the view of the Fourier duality, the weights in the physical space imply the regularity of the Fourier transform which gives the pointwise meaning of the Fourier transform via the Sobolev embedding. \end{rem} \begin{rem} The theorem above in particular implies the asymptotic completeness of the nonlinear equation \eqref{eq:eqthm1} restricted onto the small-norm solutions.
 It also implies the asymptotic stability of small solitons.
 Note that in the asymptotic decomposition \eqref{eq:decomp}, both the pieces are nonlinear. \end{rem}

 \begin{rem} The model \eqref{eq:eqthm1} considered in the theorem above can be regarded as a perturbation of the integrable cubic NLS in one dimension.
-The method used in this paper can also apply to other settings.
+The method used in this paper can also be applied to other settings.
 For example, more generally, we can treat

 with $a\left(x\right)\rightarrow1$ sufficiently fast as $\left|x\right|\rightarrow\infty$ and $p>2$. \end{rem}